 The answer is my CEO Boot Camp and years of preparation to understand sales, marketing, operations, finance and product development (your domain/industry).
 I also created a book called The Startup Manual with a CD-ROM of digital tools to walk you through the entire process of design, launch and grow.

 All that said basic service businesses are simple to run, while technology businesses that are meant to scale are far more complex and require lots of experience.

 1. Clear target market or ideal customer profile

 2. Clear value proposition and messaging that resonates with target customer - ideally a customer that understand the need and value, not one that needs lots of education, which is expensive in sales process.

 3. Business model design (an art very few can do well that requires decades of experience)

 All of this together and more is called a "Vision" and I have an article on this here.

 I hope these resources help answer this broad question.
-It cannot be answered well in a sinle article by anyone and the only good answer is to point you to many resources and recommend study, practice and mentorship.
+It cannot be answered well in a single article by anyone and the only satisfactory answer is to point you to many resources and recommend study, practice, and mentorship.

 Anyone that needs to ask this question is not yet ready and should work for someone else for a few years before they lose their shirt trying to launch a company.